Vyral/tandra-bowers/_posts/2018-12-10-what-can-you-expect-when-buying-or-selling-in-2019.md

 4:58 - Are we in a buyer’s or a seller’s market in the higher price points? &nbsp;

-5:45 - How the lending process has been made easier recently.
+5:45 - What are the recent changes to the lending process that make for a smoother home-buying experience?

 6:45 - Why having strong representation while buying or selling is important.